-Hilda West, Head of Investment Operations and Sustainability, leads our efforts across this area of our business, supported by a number of colleagues.
-The Head of Investment Operations and Sustainability and the Company Secretary work together to coordinate committee updates where the appropriate areas of climaterelated risks and opportunities are considered across both our operations and client portfolios.
-For portfolios, a regular dashboard of climaterelated metrics is provided in our ESG Benchmarking and Risk Review, and firmwide holdings level Climate Scenario Analysis is presented to the Investment Management Committee on an annual basis.
-Periodic updates are included on relevant climaterelated issues such as external collaborations and commitments.
+Company Secretary to coordinate relevant committee updates where appropriate areas of climate-related risks and opportunities are considered across both our operations and client portfolios.

+For portfolios, a regular dashboard of climate-related metrics is provided in our ESG Risk Review, and Climate Scenario Analysis is presented to the IMC on an annual basis.
+Periodic updates are included on relevant climate-related issues such as external collaborations and commitments.

-An operational dashboard is also presented to the EMC and Board on a quarterly basis which contains usage and emissions data.
+A periodic update is also provided to the EMC and Board on the firm's operational environmental performance, which contains usage and emissions data.
 The Scope 1 and 2 usage and emissions data is presented along with Scope 3 business travel distance and emissions data.
 Additionally, there is a summary of printing, recycling and general waste metrics.